ucbrise/mage/README.md

 To build MAGE, first install OpenSSL.
 Also install version 0.63 of the yaml-cpp library (https://github.com/jbeder/yaml-cpp).

+On a Ubuntu install, you can install the dependencies by running `apt install build-essential clang cmake libssl-dev libaio-dev`.
+Then you have to install the yaml-cpp library, using the `-DYAML_BUILD_SHARED_LIBS=ON` option when running `cmake`.

 Once you've done this, you should be able to run `make`.
 I've tested this on an Ubuntu 16.04 system.
 You will obtain three executables: `mage`, `aspirin`, and `aspirin_input`.

 How to Run